ABBA: 2016–2024: Reunion, Voyage and ABBAtars

-In May 2017, a sequel to the 2008 movie Mamma Mia!, titled Mamma Mia!
+In May 2017, a sequel to the 2008 film Mamma Mia!, titled Mamma Mia!
 Here We Go Again, was announced; the film was released on 20 July 2018.
-Cher, who appeared in the movie, also released Dancing Queen, an ABBA cover album, in September 2018.
+Cher, who appeared in the film, also released Dancing Queen, an ABBA cover album, in September 2018.
 In June 2017, a blue plaque outside Brighton Dome was placed to commemorate their 1974 Eurovision win.

 On 27 April 2018, all four original members of ABBA made a joint announcement that they had recorded two new songs, titled "I Still Have Faith in You" and "Don't Shut Me Down", to feature in a TV special set to air later that year.
 In September 2018, Ulvaeus stated that the two new songs, as well as the TV special, now called ABBA: Thank You for the Music, An All-Star Tribute, would not be released until 2019.
 The TV special was later revealed to be scrapped by 2018, as Andersson and Ulvaeus rejected Fuller's project, and instead partnered with visual effects company Industrial Light and Magic to prepare the ABBAtars for a music video and a concert.
 In January 2019, it was revealed that neither song would be released before the summer.
 Andersson hinted at the possibility of a third song.

 In June 2019, Ulvaeus announced that the first new song and video containing the ABBAtars would be released in November 2019.
 In September, he stated in an interview that there were now five new ABBA songs to be released in 2020.
 In early 2020, Andersson confirmed that he was aiming for the songs to be released in September 2020.

 In April 2020, Ulvaeus gave an interview saying that in the wake of the COVID-19 pandemic, the avatar project had been delayed.
 Five out of the eight original songs written by Benny for the new album had been recorded by the two female members, and the release of a new £15 million music video with new unseen technology was under consideration.
 In May 2020, it was announced that ABBA's entire studio discography would be released on coloured vinyl for the first time, in a box set titled ABBA: The Studio Albums.
 In July 2020, Ulvaeus revealed that the release of the new ABBA recordings had been delayed until 2021.

 On 22 September 2020, all four ABBA members reunited at Ealing Studios in London to continue working on the avatar project and filming for the tour.
 Ulvaeus confirmed that the avatar tour would be scheduled for 2022.
 When questioned if the new recordings were definitely coming out in 2021, Björn said, "There will be new music this year, that is definite, it's not a case anymore of it might happen, it will happen."